Finite Pulse-Time Effects in Long-Baseline Quantum Clock Interferometry: Conclusion

 \section{Conclusion}

 Very-large baseline atom interferometry is built upon exploiting the beneficial scaling of the interferometer signal in terms of the enclosed space-time area.
 However, due to the resulting long free-fall and interaction times, imperfections and perturbations act over much longer timescales and even small, accumulated effects can lead to a loss of visibility in the interference pattern in such devices.
 In case of (local) magnetic and gravitational field gradients~\cite{Wodey2020,Lezeik2023} these effects have to be studied in detail for upcoming large baseline setups in addition to the already available results for e.g. gravity gradients or rotations~\cite{Roura2014,Lan2012,Dickerson2013,Roura2017,Overstreet2018,Ufrecht2021}.
-In this spirit, our manuscript may be regarded as an extension of such studies to the case of E1-M1 transitions in quantum clock interferometry, performed under realistic conditions arising in large baseline atomic fountains.
+In this spirit, our paper may be regarded as an extension of such studies to the case of E1-M1 transitions in quantum clock interferometry, performed under realistic conditions arising in large baseline atomic fountains.

 Following the recent proposals of Roura~\cite{Roura2020} and Ufrecht et al.~\cite{Ufrecht2020} for LPAI schemes that are sensitive to UGR and UFF tests, we have investigated recoil-less clock transitions mediated by \mbox{E1-M1} processes.
 For this purpose, we took into account the fully quantized atomic degrees of freedom, including the quantized -- and possibly delocalizing -- COM motion as well as the intern-extern coupling/mass defect.
 As a simple starting point we considered electromagnetic plane waves in a $\sigma^+$- $\sigma^-$ polarization scheme such that the atom absorbs two counter-propagating field excitations.
+However, since the M1 transitions are much weaker than E1 transitions in typical atoms one needs quite large laser intensities and still long pulse times in an interferometer scheme containing E1-M1 transitions.
+Accordingly, finite pulse-time effects need to be included for a precise modeling.
 After an adiabatic elimination procedure we found that the internal atomic dynamics yield standard Rabi oscillations, where the COM dependency drops out due to the fields having a constant intensity in space.